12 Best Long Head Bicep Exercises For Massive Peaks

 It is an all-around great bicep exercise.
 This is a simple yet effective exercise, targets your biceps, resulting in bigger and stronger guns.

-Using a wide grip focuses effort on the inner biceps (short head), whereas a narrow grip arks the outer biceps (long head).
+A wide grip focuses effort on the inner biceps (short head), whereas a narrow grip arks the outer biceps (long head).

 Close Grip Barbell Curl